1-8192/bu_cs_665_assignment_2_allegranzi/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

 - Describe how you have avoided duplicated code and why it is important.

 - If applicable, mention any design patterns you have used and explain why they were chosen.

+The main design pattern I implemented for this assignment is the observer pattern.

 # Maven Commands